OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 Just run the following command: `kubectl delete SparkHistoryServer sparkhistoryserver`

-BTW: The SparkHistoryServer is stateless that mean you can delete and create it as often as you want and it does not affect the data (Spark logs).
+BTW: The SparkHistoryServer is stateless.
+This means you can delete and create it as often as you want and it does not affect the data (Spark logs).
 Hence it does not delete/cleanup your Spark logs on the S3 bucket!

 ## 4. Access your own SparkHistoryServer